 SNOWY OWL MATING AND RELATIONSHIPS

 Snowy owl males and females look incredibly different, so much so that at first scientists believed they were different species.
 In mating season, males will engage in elaborate displays.
-Their dance can involve raising into the air holding a lemming, then descending to the ground with either flapping or v-shaped wings before dropping their prize.
+Their dance can involve raising into the air holding prey, then descending to the ground with either flapping or v-shaped wings before dropping their prize.
 Finally, they stand tall and lower their head, fanning out their tail as the female approaches.

 THREATS TO SNOWY OWLS